Malachite at a Glance

 In traditional crystal healing, Malachite has been used to reduce inflammation, ease pain, and support the immune system.

-- ◆It is associated with the heart and circulatory system, and practitioners often recommend it for supporting cardiovascular health and regulating blood pressure.
+- ◆It is associated with the heart and circulatory system, and practitioners often recommend it for cardiovascular health and blood pressure regulation.

-- ◆Malachite has historically been used to ease childbirth, support the female reproductive system, and relieve menstrual cramps.
+- ◆Historically, it was used to ease childbirth, support the female reproductive system, and relieve menstrual cramps.

-- ◆Crystal healers also place Malachite on areas of the body experiencing joint pain or inflammation, particularly for conditions like arthritis and rheumatism.
+- ◆Crystal healers also place Malachite on areas experiencing joint pain or inflammation, particularly for arthritis and rheumatism.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.